These functions provide methods for rbind and

 logical expression indicating which rows of the grid to keep

-Integer vector of subset of elements to use; if missing, all are combined
+Integer vector of subset of elements to use; if missing, we use all elements.

 Value